COVID-19 Regional Models for Colorado

 Snapshot of Regional Model Results

-The table below shows the estimated effective reproductive number, prevalence of infections, percent of the population infected and vaccinated to date by region.
+The estimated effective reproductive number, prevalence of infections, percent of the population immune and vaccinated to date by region.
 These metrics are estimated using hospitalization data from the Colorado COVID Patient Hospitalization Surveillance (COPHS).
-Effective reproductive number (Re) reflects hospitalization data through 02/22/2021.
-In regions with smaller populations, reported cases are also used to generate these estimates.
-The percent vaccinated estimates are based on data provided by CDPHE through 2/28/2021 and reflect the proportion of the population that has received at least one dose of either Pfizer or Moderna vaccines as of that date.
-The prevalence of infections and percent of the population infected is estimated for 02/15/2021.
+Effective reproductive number (Re) reflects hospitalization data through 04/05/2021.
+The prevalence of infections and percent of the population immune is estimated for 03/29/2021.
+The percent vaccinated estimates are based on data provided by CDPHE through 4/11/2021 and reflect the proportion of the population that is fully vaccinated as of that date.

 The map below shows the 11 LPHA regions for which estimates were generated.
 Regions in yellow (effective reproductive number > 1), orange (prevalence > 1%), or red (both effective reproductive number > 1 and prevalence > 1%) indicate areas of concern.